benhj/knoxcrypt/README.md

 Sparse containers can also be created, growing in size as more data are written to them.
 Just use the `--sparse` flag during creation, i.e.:

 <pre>
-./maketeasafe ./test.bfs 128000 --sparse 1
+./makeknoxcrypt ./test.bfs 128000 --sparse 1
 </pre>

-Now to mount it to `/testMount` via fuse, use the `teasafe` binary:
+Now to mount it to `/testMount` via fuse, use the `knoxcrypt` binary:

 <pre>
-./teasafe ./test.bfs /testMount
+./knoxcrypt ./test.bfs /testMount
 </pre>

 Runs the interactive shell on it using the `teashell` binary: